ericnost/NOLA-STR/README.md

 - Quintiles organize data into five equal-count categories.
 If our data contains 100 Census block groups, then each quintile represents 20 Census block groups.
 This facilitates comparison across variables: we can ask, for instance, where are the top 20% of black neighborhoods?
 Where are the top 20% of white neighborhoods?

 Data sources
--Demographic information (reported race and ethnicity) and rent and income data come from the US Census's American Community Survey (2016 5-year)
+- Demographic information (reported race and ethnicity) and rent and income data come from the US Census's American Community Survey (2016 5-year)
--STR licenses can be searched and downloaded here: Data.Nola.Gov
+- STR licenses can be searched and downloaded here: Data.Nola.Gov